Why Get Your UPS devices from Virtual Sense Power?

 Compare device capacity and consider the power output required by your electrical devices.
 You can look at your power consumption and the voltage needs of connected devices compared to what the battery capacity of the UPS is.

-- Keeps IT equipment and computer systems safe and operational
+- Keeps IT equipment and computer systems safe and operational when the grid fails

 - Provides battery backup power when load shedding strikes so you can keep working